 Although it is many times mistakenly thought as being the same thing, getting your NIE is not the same as being an official permanent resident.
 While the NIE (Número de Identificación del Extranjero) is your foreign identity number and allows you to identify yourself as a temporary resident in any transaction (acquiring property, administrative processes, etc.), official residency identifies you as a formal resident in Spain.

-People who can apply for official residency in Spain must have lived in the country for five years.
+People who can apply for the Spanish residency card in Spain must have lived in the country for five years.
 After five uninterrupted years in Spain, you can apply for a permanent residence.
 After 10 years you can apply for the Spanish nationality.
-If you are a citizen from an Latin-American country, Andorra, the Philippines, Equatorial Guinea, and Portugal, or of Sephardic origin, you will have to reside legally in Spain for just 2 years.
+If you are a citizen from a Latin-American country, Andorra, the Philippines, Equatorial Guinea, and Portugal, or of Sephardic origin, you will have to reside legally in Spain for just 2 years.

 However, the general case is that you must apply for permanent residence after 5 years.